-I have not covered a lot of SEM in our blogs and that’s mostly because we have, as a business, has always focused on the long-term effects of organic search rankings for businesses.
+I have not covered a lot of search engine marketing in our blogs and that’s mostly because we have, as a business, has always focused on the long-term effects of organic search rankings for businesses.
 When working with small businesses, SEM is hard to push forward due to the many limits that it gives the client.
 There’s only some websites that can pull it off, and it’s dependent on these 3 important factors.

 Differentiating SEO vs SEM